davan690/r-for-news-data/README.md

 # R for News Data

-I'm writing a book using R-studio, bookdown and Git/Github.
+I'm writing a book using R-studio, bookdown and Git/Github.This is a great idea for a range of reasons including:

+- easy access and web publication
+-

 It'll be a short history of digital newspapers, an overview of where to find newspaper data, and some tutorials mostly using R.